pierrerousseau/pierrerousseau.github.com/_posts/documentations/tutorials/2014-11-22-mopidy-on-raspberry-pi.md

     options snd-usb-audio index=0

-And I also bought a box for the Raspberry Pi, the B+ Ninja Pibow.
+* I also bought a box for the Raspberry Pi, the B+ Ninja Pibow.
+Because it looks cool (see image at top of this article).

+* To change the default radio stations list of the MusciBox webserver you have to manually edit a file, restart the *Mopidy* server, remove the cookies for the site and reload the page.

+Here is the file to change (there is probably a better way) :

+    $ vi /usr/lib/python2.7/site-packages/mopidy_musicbox_webclient/static/js/radiostations.js

 That's all for now (even if I will probably correct or update this post later :)